cmaloney/dcos-docs/_pages/administration/release-notes/enterprise-edition/dcos-1-6.md

 *   Provides an HTTP API for managing users, groups, and access control lists.
 *   Provides an interface for authentication and authorization.
 *   Uses a highly available persistence layer.
-*   Provides a login endpoint that allows for authentication against a DCOS-internal set of users or against a remote directory service via LDAP 3 (RFC 4510).
+*   Provides a login endpoint that allows for authentication against a DC/OS-internal set of users or against a remote directory service via LDAP 3 (RFC 4510).

 For more information, see the [documentation][1].